TeRRa HeAvEn Eco-Arts

 Our Arts Pedagogy

-Earth is approached as a primary teacher, with learning centered in relationship, observation, material engagement, and lived experience.
+Earth is approached as a primary teacher, with learning centered in relationship, observation, material engagement and lived experience.

-Our pedagogy is informed by:
+Our pedagogy is inspired by:

 Steiner / Waldorf Education